sarahVacca/220project/README.md

 # Clark Clothes
 Hi, and welcome to Clark Clothes!
 A website where Clark students can buy and sell used clothes on clarks campus!

-## To set up the application, follow these steps:
+## To set up the application, follow these steps
 1. Clone this repo
 2. Create a .env file within the 220project folder
 3. Copy the information that is inside the dot_env_example file and put that into the .env file
 4. Make the postgres password something random, and the django secret key something long and random

-## Terminal information
+## Terminal information:
 Most of the commands should be executed inside the terminal at this location:
 220project\django
 For example, if you save this repo on your C Drive in a folder called ClarkClothes, you should navigate to:
 "C:\ClarkClothes\220project\django" when you are running most commands

 ## To run the application, follow these steps:
 1. Open up a new terminal window (if using VScode) and navigate to the "django" folder
 2. Type "docker compose up" in the terminal (you may have to open up the docker desktop app for this to work).
 This will start the docker containers based on the compose file that is in the repo